WormBase/wb-search/README.md

 it is recommanded to do so on the shared development server, where everything other than Datomic-pro has been installed.**

 For more info on installing Datomic Pro, please refer to [the Datomic site](https://docs.datomic.com/on-prem/getting-started/get-datomic.html).
-The version of Datomic Pro installed should match the version of Datomic Pro specified in [project.clj](project.clj).
+The version of Datomic Pro installed should match the version of Datomic Pro specified in [project.clj(project.clj).

 **If installing everything from scratch**, here is the software dependencies:
 - Java 8